dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/teradata-setup.md

 `dbt-utils` package is supported through `teradata/teradata_utils` dbt package.
 The package provides a compatibility layer between `dbt_utils` and `dbt-teradata`.
 See [teradata_utils](https://hub.getdbt.com/teradata/teradata_utils/latest/) package for install instructions.

 ### Cross DB macros
 Starting with release 1.3, some macros were migrated from [teradata-dbt-utils](https://github.com/Teradata/dbt-teradata-utils) dbt package to the connector.
-See the table below for the macros supported from the connector.
+Refer the following table for the macros supported by the connector.

-For using cross DB macros, teradata-utils as a macro namespace will not be used, as cross DB macros have been migrated from teradata-utils to Dbt-Teradata.
+For using cross-DB macros, teradata-utils as a macro namespace will not be used, as cross-DB macros have been migrated from teradata-utils to Dbt-Teradata.

 #### Compatibility